 This should not, however, amount to a significant extension or fundamental change in the direction of the original research and will not involve a complete re-write of the material as a whole.
 The examiners should be confident that this work can be completed within 6 months full-time or 9 months part-time.

-PGR14.8.6 Where the award outcome is pass subject to major amendments, the Research Degrees Award Board may recommend that some further supervision would be beneficial.
+PGR14.8.6 Where the award outcome is pass subject to major amendments, the Taught and Research Degrees Award Board may recommend that some further supervision would be beneficial.
 Where the candidate chooses to take up this recommendation, they will be required to pay the appropriate pro-rata fee.

 Deadlines for submitting corrections, minor or major amendments

-PGR14.8.7 Deadlines for the submission or required corrections, minor or major amendments are calculated from the date of notification of the outcome of the final assessment by the Research Degrees Award Board, and not from the date of the assessment.
+PGR14.8.7 Deadlines for the submission or required corrections, minor or major amendments are calculated from the date of notification of the outcome of the final assessment by the Taught and Research Degrees Award Board, and not from the date of the assessment.

 PGR14.8.8 Amendments should be made in accordance with specific requirements of the examiners.
 However, candidates are ultimately responsible for deciding the manner in which to improve the material and when the amended material should be submitted within the maximum time stipulated.
 Candidates can choose to submit before the maximum time allowed.